BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/15_2_Mining_with_Regtest.md

 > **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

 This document explains how to generate (i.e. mine) blocks using a Regtest (Regression Test) blockchain.
-To generate the Genesis block and the next blocks on a new blockchain requires very minimal proof-of-work, due to the low difficulty and that it follows the Testnet rules.
+To generate blocks on a new blockchain requires very minimal proof-of-work and it will take less than a second, due to the low difficulty and that it follows the Testnet rules.

 ## Generating blocks

 You can generate/mine new blocks using the RPC method `generate`.
-This method is only available in the Regtest mode, using the following command:
+It only makes sense to use this method on regtest, due to the high difficulty it's very unlikely that it will yield to new blocks in the mainnet or testnet:
 ```
 $ bitcoin-cli -regtest generate 101
 [